21 Sep 2023 | by Leonard Miller, MD, FACS, FRCS

 There are a ton of different sunscreens on the market.
 Some use a chemical to block UVA/UVB rays, some use a mineral and some use both.
 Personally, I don’t have a preference.
 The important thing is to find a sunscreen that you like enough to use daily, and then make it the last step in your skincare routine.
 Elta MD is a product line that I really like, and they make an excellent daily moisturizer for the face that also comes in an oil-free option.
 It’s a super easy way to keep your skin hydrated and protected in one simple step.

 So, there you go.
 Follow this simple 1-2-3, sit back and watch the compliments start rolling in.
-To find out more about skin care and lasers at the Boston Center for Facial Rejuvenation, contact us today or call (617) 735- 8735 to schedule a consultation.
+To find out more about skin care and lasers at the Boston Center for Plastic Surgery, contact us today or call (617) 735- 8735 to schedule a consultation.